StFreve/JBL-Playlist-Keep-Alive/README.md

 1. Checks if the specified PC is online (if a PC address is provided)
 2. If the PC is online or no PC address is specified:
-   - Attempts to turn on the JBL speaker using either power state or play state
+   - Checks the current mode and play status of the JBL speaker
-   - Prints the result of the attempt
+   - If the speaker is in a non-Bluetooth/Aux mode but playing music through a cable:
-3. If the PC is offline and the `--turn-off` option is specified:
+     - Sets the speaker to Bluetooth/Aux mode
-   - Attempts to turn off the JBL speaker
+   - Sends a keep-alive request by setting the play state to pause
    - Prints the result of the attempt
 4. Waits for the specified interval before repeating the process